This page includes a list of seminars that I have either organized or co-organized (co-organizers are always listed).

 The Foundations of Physics Seminar is an informal meeting of students to discuss issues at the foundations of physics.
 At the beginning, this seminar was started by Ryan Abrahams of CUNY York College.
 Later, I took over, and even later, Marcelo Nomura of CUNY City College co-organized it with me.

 The CCNY High Energy Journal Club was suggested to me by Professor V. P. Nair.
-Its goal is to bring together the students of the High energy/theory group at CCNY to discuss modern advances in physics.
-Our main topics include, but are not restricted to, topological phases of matter and the information paradox.
-Our participants include (or included) Amol Deshmukh, Brian Dressner, Cedric, Azeem Ul Hasan, Jiusi Lei, Ariana van Gelder, Cody Youmans, and myself.
-Students give talks on topics of interest related to the themes mentioned above.
+Its goal is to bring together the students of the High energy theory group at CCNY to discuss modern advances in physics.
+Our main topics included, but were not restricted to, topological phases of matter and the information paradox.
+Our participants included Amol Deshmukh, Brian Dressner, Cedric, Azeem Ul Hasan, Jiusi Lei, Ariana van Gelder, Cody Youmans, and myself.
+Students gave talks on topics of interest related to the themes mentioned above.
 In addition, other students and faculty members have been invited to give lectures including Ugur Guney and Professor Daniel Kabat of CUNY Lehman College.